munktron239/KSP2-Names/README.md

 ## Optional:
 If you have some popular mods installed like ReStock+ or Near Future Spacecraft, there is an optional patch that can change the names of some of the modded parts to be like in KSP2, too.

-If you don't want this, though, just delete the "modded-parts-OPTIONAL" file, and the parts will go back to their original names that CPT gave them.
+If you don't want this, though, just delete the "modded-parts-OPTIONAL" file, and the parts will go back to their original names.